thi-ng/umbrella-docs-temp/hdom-canvas.canvas.md

 Shape components are expressed in standard hiccup syntax, however with the following restrictions:

-- Shape component objects with life cycle methods are only partially supported, i.e. only the `render` &amp; `release` methods are used (Note, for performance reasons `release` methods are ignored by default.
+- Shape component objects with life cycle methods are only partially supported, i.e. only the [ILifecycle.render()](./hdom.ilifecycle.render.md) &amp; [ILifecycle.release()](./hdom.ilifecycle.release.md) methods are used (Note, for performance reasons `release` methods are ignored by default.
 If your shape tree contains stateful components which use the `release` life cycle method, you'll need to explicitly enable the canvas component's `__release` attribute by setting it to `true`<!-- -->). - Currently no event listeners can be assigned to shapes (ignored), though this is planned for a future version.
 The canvas element itself can of course have event handlers as usual.

 All embedded component functions receive the user context object just like normal hdom components.